Danp04/Test2/pages/community.md

 A recently created activity in the polish tech comm scene is podcast, [Tech Writer koduje](https://techwriterkoduje.pl/) [eng, Tech Writer codes].
 It's in the Polish native language and addresses aspects that make the work of tech writers easier.

-Next, you can find the online groups created on a local level by the industry practitioners:
+Next, discover the online groups created on a local level by the industry practitioners:
 1. [Madcap Flare users group](https://www.facebook.com/groups/PLFUG)
 2. [Documentation practices-related Polish group](https://www.facebook.com/groups/tworzeniedokumentacji) created by [Techwriter.pl](http://techwriter.pl/) team
 3. [Techwriter.pl linkedin group](https://www.linkedin.com/company/techwriter-pl/) and [Twitter](https://twitter.com/techwriterpl)

 The online groups can be your starting point in a community development.
 It's quite easy to organize but more difficult to keep members active.
 To create an online group you need:
 * rules and regulations
 * predefined goals
 * a moderator or moderators to encourage involvement